raspberrypilearning/freecad-headphone-tidy/en/step_4.md

 ## Sketch and revolve the upper part

-You have now made the basic structure of the lower piece of the headphone tidy.
-In this step, you will make the upper piece.
+You have now made the basic structure of the lower part of the headphone tidy.
+In this step, you will make the upper part.

 --- task ---
 Repeat the previous two steps to create a new sketch with the dimensions shown in the diagram below, and then revolve it around the Y axis.